CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 * `data`: array of numeric values that indicates the height of each bar.
 * `backgroundColor`: array of colors: to color the bars from left to right.
 All the bars will have the same color if there is only one element.

-And we're going to use by default this configuration:
+And we are going to use this configuration by default:

 ```js
 const chartOptionsDefault = {